XanderXAJ/mastercardConvert/README.md

 ## Quick installation

-1. Use your favourite tool manager to install from source:
+1. Use your favourite tool manager to install directly from source:

     ```shell
     # uv